 How does TCA work?

-TCA promotes skin cell turnover which causes skin to peel.
+TCA is an acid that works by removing the top layers of skin.
+It has the ability to reach the deep layers of the skin, where tattoo ink resides.
+Once TCA has made contact with the skin, it promotes skin cell turnover, which causes the skin to peel.
 As this occurs, new skin forms and the tattoo is gradually covered over with new skin.
-Eventually, the tattoo is lightened or completely removed.
+Eventually, the tattoo is lightened and may be removed.

 Is TCA treatment painful?